johnloque/lexnet/README.md

     - <ins>character string</ins> : character string that determines which edge will be drawn on the resulting graph : can be basically 'key', to display the sole edges included in the keywords' degrees, or 'all', to display the other edges as well.
 Other values will raise an error.

 - **intersection**(keylist, G, order) -> list of shared nodes, intersection rate, weighted intersection rate
-    - <ins>keylist</ins> : same object as described above, i.e. the keywords for the different lexical fields to intersect. keylist items should always belong to G's nodes, otherwise an error will be raised.
+    - <ins>keylist</ins> : same object as described above, i.e. the keywords for the different lexical fields to intersect.
+For this reason, there should always be at least 2 keylist items in order to use this function.
     - <ins>G</ins> : any graph returned by the lexnet() function.
     - <ins>order</ins> : integer that determines the maximum length of the path between a keyword and any word that belongs to its lexical field (increasing order will increase intersection rates).